General national economic measures

 *tax returns and or VAT returns suspended/delayed

--NOW: Temporary Emergency Bridging Measure for Sustained Employment - a temporary scheme allowing companies to apply for help in paying their labour costs is being introduced.
+-NOW: Temporary Emergency Bridging Measure for Sustained Employment - a temporary scheme allowing companies to apply for help in paying their labour costs.
 Any company that expects to lose at least 20% of its revenue may apply with the Employee Insurance Agency for an allowance that will enable it to pay its employees' wages for three months (up to a maximum of 90 per cent of the company's wage bill, depending on the loss of turnover).
 The Employee Insurance Agency will provide the company with an advance amounting to 80 per cent of the requested allowance.

--It will be made easier for companies that have been impacted by the coronavirus to request a deferment of tax payment.
-The Dutch Tax and Customs Administration will halt the collection of taxes at once upon receiving the request for deferment.
+-It was made easier for companies that have been impacted by the coronavirus to request a deferment of tax payment.
+The Dutch Tax and Customs Administration halted the collection of taxes at once upon receiving the request for deferment.
 The deferment of payment applies to income tax, corporation tax, payroll tax and value-added tax (VAT).
 Any fines that may be imposed for the late payment of taxes do not need to be paid.
 Moreover, companies are excused from having to submit evidence at once.
-They will be granted more time to do so.
+They are granted more time to do so.
 The interest on overdue tax normally levied after the term of payment has expired will be temporarily lowered from 4% to nearly 0%.
-This rule will apply to all tax debts.
-The rate for interest on tax will be temporarily lowered to practically 0% as well.
-This reduction will apply to all types of tax that are subject to interest on tax.
-The government will lower the interest rate as well.
+This rule applies to all tax debts.
+The rate for interest on tax is temporarily lowered to practically 0% as well.
+This reduction applies to all types of tax that are subject to interest on tax.
+The government lowered the interest rate as well.
 This measure was open until December 31 2020.

 More information here.